GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-docker.md

 #### Set up Vault auto-unseal

 In this example, Google Cloud Platform (GCP) KMS is used to automatically unseal Vault.
-The following is an example of how to obtain [GCP KMS credentials](https://shadow-soft.com/vault-auto-unseal/) JSON file, and save it as `gcp_kms_creds.json` in the same directory where `pygluu-compose.pyz` is located:
+The following is an example of how to obtain [GCP KMS credentials](https://shadow-soft.com/vault-auto-unseal/) JSON file, and save it as `gcp_kms_creds.json` in the same directory where `pygluu-compose.pyz` is located, for example:

 ```json
 {